| American Scammer Gets 5 Years! - June 24, 2004

 service and said there was a problem: A new regulation required

 the woman to carry $1,500 cash to enter the United States.
+The service would lend her $500, but the victim needed to

+wire an additional $1,000.
 The men learned they were taken days later, when their e-mails

 were ignored or bounced back because the accounts were closed.